briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 The reviewer is asking a good question, and the answer is a bit complicated.
 Our form of cooperation satisfies one definition of altruism (traditionally used in the multi-level selection theory literature).
 With additional constraints, this type of altruism is related to other types of altruism (e.g., traditionally used in the inclusive fitness theory literature).
-In response, to the reviewer’s comment on L172 / Eq 4 below, we have added to the Supplement a derivation of an expression for the expected absolute fitness for a genotype within a subpopulation of a certain genetic composition.
+In response to the reviewer’s comment on L172 / Eq 4 below, we have added to the Supplement a derivation of an expression for the expected absolute fitness for a genotype within a subpopulation of a certain genetic composition.
 Using this expression, we can connect our form of cooperation to multilevel altruism.
 The following is included in the Supplementary Material: